tomwilletts1/search-term-tool/README.md

 4.  **Using the Tool**:
     - Upload your CSV file via the sidebar.
 It should contain a column for search terms and can optionally include `impressions`, `clicks`, and `conversions`.
-    - Select the correct search term column.
+    - Select the search term column.
     - Adjust clustering settings if desired.
+The more clusters, the more variation there will be.
     - Click **"Run Clustering & Analysis"**.
-    - Explore the dashboard, filter by cluster, and use the chat to ask for deeper insights.
+    - Explore the dashboard, filter by cluster, and use the chat to ask for further insights.

 ---

 ## Notes
 - All output files are saved in the `data/processed/` directory.
-- The app uses UMAP for 2D visualization and matplotlib for plotting.
 - The codebase is modular and easy to extend for new clustering or embedding methods.